Avoiding conflict between your shareholders' agreement and your articles of association

 The Companies Act is the outer framework which regulates what you can do with your company.
 It is a flexible framework to some extent.
-You must comply with what is laid down as fixed law, but you can vary the flexible parts if you like.
+You must comply with what is laid down as fixed law (for example, the statutory rights of shareholders), but you can vary the flexible parts if you like.

 Articles of association are compulsory, but flexible

 What you decide about the flexible parts must be written in your company articles.
 That is a rule.
 But you do get to choose how you want to change the flexible rules.

 The articles of association that were given to you when your company was formed are likely to be the model Companies House version.
 But they are not "model" as in the standard to attain, but rather "model" as in they are a reasonable fit for any company.

 Most new company owners leave the document as it is, making changes only as necessary over the years.
 That is a mistake.
 Only a small proportion of it reflects the fixed parts that cannot be changed by law.
 The rest is flexible.
 If you change it, you will be able to administer your company in a way that suits you far better.